Linear Regression: A Comprehensive Guide

 Overfitting

-When a model learns each and every pattern and noise in the data to such extent that it affects the performance of the model on the unseen future dataset, it is referred to as overfitting.
+When a model learns every pattern and noise in the data to such an extent that it affects the performance of the model on the unseen future dataset, it is referred to as overfitting.
 The model fits the data so well that it interprets noise as patterns in the data.

 When a model has low bias and higher variance it ends up memorizing the data and causing overfitting.
 Overfitting causes the model to become specific rather than generic.
 This usually leads to high training accuracy and very low test accuracy.